 Crazy Horse: The Strange Man of the OglalasBison Books #ad - Chosen as a 2007 one book, one nebraska selection, this edition of Crazy Horse includes discussion questions and a comprehensive glossary to enhance the reader's experience with this classic Sandoz text.
 Finally, in the spring of 1877 he surrendered, only to meet a violent death.
 Government’s efforts to confine the Lakotas to reservations.

-Crazy Horse: The Strange Man of the Oglalas #ad - More than a century later Crazy Horse continues to hold a special place in the hearts and minds of his people.
+More than a century later Crazy Horse continues to hold a special place in the hearts and minds of his people.
 Mari sandoz offers a powerful evocation of the long-ago world and enduring spirit of Crazy Horse.
 Crazy horse, the legendary military leader of the oglala Sioux whose personal power and social nonconformity contributed to his reputation as being “strange, including the Little Bighorn, ” fought in many famous battles, and held out tirelessly against the U.

 The Day the World Ended at Little Bighorn: A Lakota HistoryPenguin Books #ad - Marshall presents the revisionist view of the Battle of the Little Bighorn that has been available only in the Lakota oral tradition.
 Drawing on this rich source of storytelling, Marshall uncovers what really took place at the Little Big Horn and provides fresh insight into the significance of that bloody day.